-TPI notes that an "objective" screening tool does not guarantee a nondiscriminatory screening tool.
+TPI notes that an "objective" screening tool does not guarantee an effective and thus nondiscriminatory screening tool.
 For example, the Static-99R screening tool discriminates by claiming persons who have had same gender relations are more apt to commit sexual violence.
-Such conclusory scoring would not comply with the essential features described by the DOJ that risk factors must be scored based on "reasonably informed assumptions" rather than agency bias.
-In addition, actual practice in applying the screening tool can result in intentional or unintentional bias.
+Such conclusory scoring would not comply with the essential features described by the DOJ that risk factors must be scored based on "reasonably informed assumptions," and that "weighted inputs lead to presumptive outcome determinations" rather than agency or individual bias.
+34 In addition, actual practice in applying the screening tool can result in intentional or unintentional bias.
 As per DOJ comments for this standard, "[e]ffective and professional communication requires a basic understanding of sexual orientation, gender identity, gender expression, and how sex is assigned at birth.
-It also requires staff to be aware of their own gaps in knowledge and cultural beliefs, and how these factors may impact the ability to conduct effective interviews and assessments."
+It also requires staff to be aware of their own gaps in knowledge and cultural beliefs, and how these factors may impact the ability to conduct effective interviews and assessments."35